KRISTIN LEONHEART

 Picture

-I started to have pain when practicing pretty early on in my practice.
-I chalked this up to bad posture and bad body mechanics.
-On a 3-month retreat I sat one fall, everything fell apart.
-I was on the retreat with my ex-best friend who I was incredibly angry with, but I wasn’t comfortable with my anger so I fought with myself.
-I was contemplating leaving the relationship I was in.
-And I injured my foot on the 5th day and decided to stay despite the likelihood that I would need surgery to fix it.
-This caused more and more pain.
+I was on the retreat with my then ex-best friend who I was incredibly angry with, but I wasn’t comfortable with my anger.
+Instead of honoring what wasn’t ok in her behavior towards myself, I fought with myself and tried to force myself into forgiveness and compassion.
+I was also contemplating leaving the loving relationship I was in, which was agonizing.
+And to top it all off, I injured my foot on the 5th day of the retreat and decided to stay despite the likelihood that I would need surgery to fix it.
+This predictably caused more and more pain.
 Though the pain was mostly not in my foot, I attributed it to that injury.
-I also started twitching, my body beginning to discharge pockets of egoic stress.
+I also started twitching when I practiced, as my body beginning to discharge pockets of egoic stress.

 When I left that retreat, I was incredibly depressed and broken down.
 I could no longer practice because it triggered panic.
 I could no longer use the practice to get away from painful emotions and aspects of my personality.
-I was forced to turn elsewhere.
+(And yes, I had to have surgery on my foot.)
+I was forced to turn away from Ultimate practices and to seek relief elsewhere.

 I began to look at the ways I was spiritually bypassing more earnestly, and came to understand more clearly why bypassing would never ultimately work.
-I knew I would have to face everything I was avoiding, so I did.
-I made a practice of with thoughtfulness and care, moving towards or doing what I was afraid of.
+I knew I would have to face everything I was avoiding - so I did.
+I made a practice of moving towards or doing what I was afraid of.
 I also began to see a somatic therapist and began training in various somatic trauma resolution modalities, including Somatic Experiencing.
 I explored healing my own feminine energy which was at the same time empowering, softening, and brought me into deep intimacy with myself in a new way.

 As with everything I do, I dug super deep and was super committed.
 I was desperate to truly heal.
 And I was healing.
 I became much more empowered and was willing to set boundaries.
 I was able to feel my body’s cues and was more willing to follow them.
 I felt a sense of wholeness and inner stability more frequently.
 At the same time, life was becoming more and more physically intense and I didn’t understand why.

 I went on one more retreat and settled deeply.
-Emerging from that rest was damaging, and I ended up in the ER two weeks later.
+Leaving at the end of the week was incredibly difficult, but I again refused to listen to my body and chose to push myself.
+I ended up in the ER two weeks later.
 I was diagnosed with autoimmune conditions and anemia.
+I also had swelling in my heart and fluid around my heart.
 I changed my diet dramatically and started a bunch of supplements . . . and I didn’t get better.
-My labs were back to almost normal levels, but at this point, doing literally anything was a struggle.
+My labs were back to almost normal levels, but at this point, doing literally anything, even getting off the couch to go to the bathroom, was a struggle.
 It was terrifying.

 I flew to Bali, not knowing how long I would be there or what I would do next.
 I rented a little cottage, and isolated myself.
 I worked a few hours a week, and practiced with the rest of my time.
 I could barely sit up, I was so sick and exhausted.
-Leaving the house was a nightmare.
+Leaving the house was a nightmare and always triggered a panic attack.

 I really had no idea what was going on.
 An actual experience of awakening upended most of my assumptions about what it was.
 But all this spinal activation finally had me wondering about kundalini.
 I met with an expert who confirmed this was what I was dealing with.

 I am still putting the puzzle pieces together - understanding the clues I missed over the years.
-Kundalini caused my autoimmune conditions, my twitching, my sensitivity, my ability to read the bodies of others, my insomnia, my awakening.
-While external events contributed, the primary driver of my decent into dysfunction was kundalini.
-When kundalini opens fully, it will not let up until the ego has entirely let go.
-It was fairly daunting to realize this, but also a relief.
-At least I finally understood why I was struggling so much, despite having a mediocre trauma history.
-Regular middle class white lady trauma.
+Kundalini caused my autoimmune conditions, my twitching, my sensitivity, my pain, my ability to read the bodies of others, my insomnia, my emotional storms, my elevated anxiety, my awakening.
+While external events contributed, the primary driver of my descent into dysfunction was kundalini.

 With that knowledge, I did what I am good at - I dove into understanding awakening and what it was asking of me.
 During the six months I was in Bali, I had deeper and deeper experiences of what I realized was simply Reality.
 My sense of self loosened.
 My panic attacks became less and less frequent and severe.

 But I was still using so much effort in practice.
-Practice was driven by very intense controlling energy, and this prevented much of the growth that was needed because my system was too rigid - physically braced against it, though I wanted it desperately.
+Practice was driven by very intense controlling energy, and this prevented much of the growth that was needed because my system was too rigid - physically braced against it, though simultaneously wanting it desperately.

 I had one more panic attack.
 I was so broken down, so tired of forcing my will and failing.
 I felt suicidal.
 It all felt so pointless and hopeless.
 I finally fell asleep for a few hours and when I woke up the next morning, as panic arose again, I couldn’t fight it.
 I had given up.
+Something in me had been broken.
 It was my system’s first true experience of surrender.
 And it felt GREAT.
 My energy levels improved and I was able to move around more.
 I was able to socialize with slightly less difficulty.
 I was able to start seeing more clients.
 My vision widened.
 I stopped being able to feel the edges of my body.
-And my panic attacks gradually stopped.
+And my panic attacks decreased in frequency and intensity and gradually stopped.

 My journey is far from over, but it is less and less my own.
 I am grateful now for every step.
 And excited to see where the next fork in the road takes me . . .

-(All pictures are from my time in Bali)
+(All pictures in this section are from my time in Bali)

 Picture